lpeterse/koka/readme.md

 Koka: a function-oriented language with effect inference
 --------------------------------------------------------

  To build Koka from source you need to install:

-  * The latest [Haskell platform](http://www.haskell.org/platform) (version 7.4 or later).
+  * The [Haskell platform](http://www.haskell.org/platform) (known to work with 2013.2.0.0 or later).
-  * The latest [NodeJS](http://nodejs.org) runtime (version 0.10 or later).
+  * libncurses5-dev (on Linux)
+  * node.js (optional)

 After installing the above tools, go to the Koka directory and type:

-    > npm install

-which will install any prerequisites.
-Now build and run Koka by typing:

-    > jake

-To get proper line editing support in the koka interpreter you might want to link against Haskeline, a platform independent readline replacement.
-First install it via cabal (if available), then tell jake to use it:

-    > cabal install haskeline
+    > cabal update && cabal install
-    > cli=haskeline jake

-To see more build options, type:

-    > jake help
+This will install Koka locally for the current user.

 Starting out
 ------------

-After running `jake`, the Koka interpreter will start:
+After running `koka`, the Koka interpreter will start:

     __          _
     | |        | |